-- Ch.1 Different types of developments necessary to maintain and create distinctive and sustainable communities take place to varying degrees.
-Matters requiring attention and, as such, the information necessary to reach a logical decision, will also vary. - Ch.2 The Town and Country Planning (Development Management Procedure) (Wales) Order 2012 (the DMPWO) provides a Standardised Application Form for planning applications in Wales and defines a 'valid' application.
+- Ch1 Different types of developments necessary to maintain and create distinctive and sustainable communities take place to varying degrees.
+Matters requiring attention and, therefore, the information necessary to reach a logical decision, will also vary. - Ch2 The Town and Country Planning (Development Management Procedure) (Wales) Order 2012 (the DMPWO) provides a Standardised Application Form for planning applications in Wales and defines what constitutes a 'valid' application.
 In order to register applications as 'valid', applicants must provide all information noted in the Standardised Application Form, e.g. plans, diagrams and certificates and any additional supplementary assessments.
-A local planning authority can refuse an application if the appropriate information is not provided. - Ch.3 In addition to the information required to validate applications, the Gwynedd and Anglesey County Council Planning Authority, as with every Local Planning Authority in Wales, will require additional supplementary inspections and reports in accordance with the policy requirements of the Local Development Plan. - Ch.4 The next table gives guidance on matters that require consideration when aiming to improve the sustainable characteristics of the development.
+A local planning authority can refuse to validate an application if the appropriate information is not provided. - Ch3 In addition to the information required to validate applications, the Gwynedd and Anglesey County Council Planning Authority, as with every Local Planning Authority in Wales, will require additional supplementary inspections and reports in accordance with the policy requirements of the Local Development Plan. - Ch4 Table 3 gives guidance on matters that require consideration when aiming to improve the sustainable characteristics of the development.
 The table also highlights the different possible types of necessary additional supplementary inspections and reports (depending on the type of development and/or its location) to show how the proposed development can reach the best practice category.
 Some have been identified as part of the validation requirements referred to above and others are requirements associated with individual policies within the Local Development Plan.

-Table 3 - Matters to be considered and additional information required to assess the sustainability credentials of development
+Table 3: Matters to be consider and necessary further information required to assess thedevelopments sustainable qualities